 A hackathon is a competition between several teams who are invited to find the most innovative solution to a given problem in a set time.
-They usually take place non-stop over 24 or 48 hours.They are one-off events bringing together dozens of players, who work in teams to meet a common objective: imagining a leading-edge product or service.
-The organizers provide the players with data on the theme.
+They usually take place non-stop over 24 or 48 hours.They are one-off events bringing together dozens of players.
+The participants work in teams to meet a common objective: imagining a leading-edge product or service.
+The organizers provide the participants with data on the theme.

 The first hackathons were organized in the birth place of the Silicon Valley, California, in the late 1990s.
 Initially, these competitions were invented to design mobile app prototypes, web sites or online services.
 Several Facebook features, for instance, came out of the hackathons organized by the company for its staff.

-Now any organization can run its ownhackathon on the subject of their choice, either in-house or with externalplayers.
+Now any organization can organize its own hackathon on the subject of their choice, either in-house or with external players.
 It’s up to you to launch one!
-Klaxoon’s “Organizing a Hackathon”template is a ready-to-use model complete with clear user instructions that youcan use to launch a competition on your premises or online.
+Klaxoon’s “Organizing a Hackathon”template is a ready-to-use model complete with clear user instructions that you can use to launch a competition on your premises or online.

-To set up a hackathon, you first need to decide on the issue you want to address, and the resources you will need to design different solutions.
+To organize a hackathon, the first step is to decide on the issue you want to address, and the resources you will need to design different solutions.

 A good hackathon needs to be carefully thought out.
 The organizing team first defines the theme that the participants will work on throughout the event.
 As far as possible, it should be an important issue that hasn’t already been addressed, requiring a wide range of expertise.
 Achieving the right balance when choosing the theme is what makes the hackathon a success: will it stimulate collaborative work and encourage people to share good practices, brainstorm and be creative and innovative?Preparation for the hackathon includes all the practical organization, designing the event program, and deciding on the schedule.
 Klaxoon’s “Organizing a hackathon” template offers a standard program, that you can then adapt to suit your requirements.